atoponce/dl.suckless.org/README.md

 # Suckless Downloads File Integrity
 ## Introduction
-Every file that is not a website (`htmlout` and `stali/clt2010`) is hashed with MD5, SHA-1, SHA-256, and SHA-512.
+Every file that is not a website (`htmlout` and `stali/clt2010`) is hashed with SHA-256.
 Each checksum file is then cryptographically signed with Aaron Toponce's public [OpenPGP](https://openpgp.org) key and a public [Minisign](https://github.com/jedisct1/minisign) key for those that don't want to use OpenPGP.

 After verifying the checksum, you are encouraged to verify the cryptographic signature provided with each checksum file.
 This is to help ensure file